sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 A Sierpinsky gasket
 ~~~~~~~~~~~~~~~~~~~

-Take the Tribonnacci Pisot number β, root of x 3 − x 2 − x − 1,
+Take the Tribonnacci Pisot number :math:`\beta`, root of :math:`x^3 - x^2 - x - 1`,
-and take L the regular language defined by the followed automaton.
+and take :math:`L` the regular language defined by the following automaton.

-This automaton describing the regular language describing a g- :math:`\beta`-set which is a Sierpiński
+This automaton describing the regular language describing a :math:`\beta`-adic set which is a Sierpiński
 gasket union a set of non-empty interior for :math:`\beta` the Tribonnacci number.

 ..
 PLOT::